PacktPublishing/Accelerating-Angular-Development-with-Ivy/README.md

 # Accelerating Angular Development with Ivy

-By Lars Gyrup Brink Nielsen & Jacob Andresen
+Authored by Lars Gyrup Brink Nielsen & Jacob Andresen.
+Published by Packt.

 ## Part 1: A quick and functional guide to Angular Ivy